-- (a) practice law in a jurisdiction where doing so violates the regulation of the legal profession inthat jurisdiction; or - (b) assist a person who is not a member of the bar in the performance of activity that constitutes the unauthorized practice of law.
+- (a) practice law in a jurisdiction where doing so violates the regulation of the legal profession in that jurisdiction; or - (b) assist a person who is not a member of the bar in the performance of activity that constitutes the unauthorized practice of law.

-Terminology: See Rule 1.00 for a definition of "person."
+Terminology: See Rule 1.00 for the definition of "person."